Modafinil is a versatile medication.

 Modafinil for ADHD

-Although modafinil is sometimes used by doctors to treat ADHD, it’s considered “off-label use” in the United States.
-It hasn’t yet been approved by the FDA for this use.
+Although modafinil is sometimes used by doctors to treat ADHD, it’s considered “off-label” in the United States because it hasn’t yet been approved by the FDA for this use.

 Modafinil and Dopamine